slothPete7773/data-engineer-bootcamp-end-project/README.md

 $ docker compose up
 ```

-Wait until the Airflow Scheduler says that it is up and running in host [http://0.0.0.0:8080](http://0.0.0.0:8080), and then it can be access through the browser via the previous host.
+Wait until the Airflow Scheduler says that it is up and running in host [http://0.0.0.0:8080](http://0.0.0.0:8080), or [http://localhost:8080](http://localhost:8080), and then it can be access through the browser via the previous host.

 The default username and password are defined at this location in `docker-compose.yml` file.